Connect with others who understand.

 • Bloating of the abdomen (caused by fluid buildup)

-According to Mayo Clinic, you should see your doctor if you experience one or more signs or symptoms of cardiomyopathy.
-Seek emergency medical treatment if you faint, have severe difficulty breathing, or experience chest pain that lasts more than a few minutes.
+You should see your doctor if you experience any of these symptoms.
+Get emergency treatment if you faint, have severe trouble breathing, or experience chest pain that lasts more than a few minutes.

-Treatment for cardiomyopathy may involve medication, surgically implanted devices, or, in severe cases, a heart transplant.
-The approach taken depends on which type of cardiomyopathy a person has and how severe it is.
-Cardiomyopathy treatment aims to manage signs and symptoms, prevent the condition from worsening, and reduce the risk of complications.
+Treatment for cardiomyopathy may involve medication, surgically implanted devices, or different procedures, including — in severe cases — a heart transplant.
+Doctors choose the approach based on the type and severity of cardiomyopathy.
+Treatment aims to manage signs and symptoms, keep cardiomyopathy from worsening, and reduce the risk of complications.
 Ask your doctor whether these treatments are appropriate.

 • Improve the heart’s ability to pump blood